10 +1 Answering Your Questions on Yoga Teacher Training

 “That person has negative energy.
 I don’t want to be around them.”

 The truth of the matter is; they trigger you!

 Have you done your own work?
 Do you know your personal triggers?
 Click To Tweet

 We all have triggers.
 Knowing yourself enough to recognise them and take ownership is a level of maturity that is needed when working in any service industry and even more so in a health-related industry.

 We tend to take courses and education that we are personally paying for a great deal more seriously than if parents or family members are covering tuition expenses.
 If your parents are funding you, they need to be asking all these questions as well.

 Likewise, if you’re a parent funding your child’s career path, make sure you keep reading.

 4. Who is the teacher registered to be doing the training, and who will actually conduct all of the classes?

-You need to know who you’re transacting with, especially if you’re traveling to a foreign country to meet them there.
+You need to know who you’re transacting with, especially if you’re travelling to a foreign country to meet them there.